ivyxiong/SciBlogs/_posts/2021-01-26-introduction.md

 title: "Introduction to SciBlogs"
 ---

 Hello everyone!
-Welcome to SciBlogs, a brand new research-oriented blog page.
+Welcome to **SciBlogs**, a brand new research-oriented blog page.

 I am Ivy, an emerging researcher dedicated to bring together genetics, bioinformatics and mathematics to understand the fundamental principles of cancer biology (find out more at my [personal research website](https://lingyunxiong.github.io)).
 Now that I am about to start independent research, I crave for a platform to publicize my scientific journey as it happens.